 - Mixed into pancake batter for an extra treat

-- Blended in a smoothie
+- Blended into a smoothie

 - Layered with yoghurt and granola for a healthy dessert

 - On their own!

 Blueberries aren’t considered a superfood for nothing, you know.
 From their antioxidant powers to the fact they’re also a great source of Vitamin C, manganese and dietary fibre (not to mention the fact they’re a perfect sweet treat minus the calories), there are lots of reasons to be eating blueberries.

 Whichever way you choose to eat them, we’re sure you’ll fall in love with this sweet and healthy fruit and find plenty of ways to add blueberries to your shopping list.
 It’s perfectly possible to enjoy blueberries every day.

 Now that you’re here, take a look at this article, which contains some other ‘Healthy foods to eat every day.’